 - The larger, “Main Area” was trenched by BHP Billiton whose best reported trench sample was 24.3 g/t gold over 0.7 metres.

-- Recent sampling of this site by Inukshuk Exploration returned 13.47 g/t gold over 2 metres.
+- Sampling of this site returned 13.47 g/t gold over 2 metres.

 - The Main Area is exposed for 800 metres with widths of up to 6 metres.
 It remains open to the north.